 About Raemelton Therapeutic Equestrian Center

-The mission of the Raemelton Therapeutic Equestrian Center is to provide equine therapy to individuals with physical, social, emotion and sensory disabilities.
+The mission of the Raemelton Therapeutic Equestrian Center is to provide equine assisted activities and therapies to individuals with physical, mental, social, emotional and sensory disabilities.
 Equine therapy provides whole-person therapy that assists individuals improve their gross and fine motor skills, articulation, posture and language abilities.

-Raemelton began serving physically, mentally, and cognatively impaired Richland County adults and children in 1995.
-The organization started with a small group of 13 riders and 4 horses and has grown to more than 90 students per week, year round participating in our Equine Facilitated Therapy and Learning Programs.
+Raemelton began serving physically, mentally, and cognitively impaired Richland County adults and children in 1995.
+The organization started with a small group of 13 riders and 4 horses and has grown to more than 90 students - along with 19 equine partners - per week, participating in our Equine Assisted Therapies and Learning Programs.
 In 1999, Raemelton Therapeutic Equestrian Center introduced the C.A.R.E.
-(Children At Risk Equestrian) program to help prevent behavioral problems in children by teaching them how to care for and ride horses.
+(Children At Risk Equestrian) program to help prevent behavioral problems in children by teaching them how to care for horses.

-Each of Raemelton's instructors holds a PATH-International certification.
+Each of Raemelton's instructors holds a PATH, Int'l.
+(Professional Association of Therapeutic Horsemanship, International) certification, and Raemelton is a PATH, International Member Center.
 These qualifications make it possible for the organization to provide students with a safe and encouraging environment where they can make their equestrian dreams come true.
-As a 501 (c)(3), Raemelton is able to provide students with an opportunity to experience horses regardless of the student's ability to pay for these services.
-The organization relies heavily on grants, individuals, and corporate donations and fundraising efforts to provide services to the community.